OMNIALowCode/omnia3/docs/pages/omnia3/Tutorials/omnia3_expensesmanagementtutorial.md

     entry._receiver = Company;
     entry._provider = Employee;
     entry._amount = entry.ExpenseAmount/ExchangeRate;

+    TotalAmount += entry._amount;

     ```

-22. Now, to change the **TotalAmount** add a new **After Change Behaviour** by accessing the tab Behaviours and clicking the button **_Add new / After Change_**.
-Set _AfterChangeBehaviours_ as Name and paste the following code:

-    ```C#
-    TotalAmount = ExpenseLines.Sum(a => a._amount);
-    ```

-23. Go to your **ExpenseReport** Document User Interface by accessing the respective tab, and reorganize it to simplify the interface.
+22. Go to your **ExpenseReport** Document User Interface by accessing the respective tab, and reorganize it to simplify the interface.
 Delete the attributes Code, Provider, Receiver and Quantity from the **ExpenseLines** element.
 At last, delete the Code attribute from Document.

-24. Reorganize Rows and Columns, re-establishing the size and position of their attributes:
+23. Reorganize Rows and Columns, re-establishing the size and position of their attributes:

     - **_Serie_**: Row 1, Column 1 and Size 4;
     - **_Number_**: Row 1, Column 2 and Size 4;